PhlippFlap/hand-drawn-path-matcher/README.md

 ## How the algorithm works

-The training and evaluation algorithms are inspired by the [Viola-Jones Face detection algorithm](https://en.wikipedia.org/wiki/Viola%E2%80%93Jones_object_detection_framework) and the training algorithm uses Cascading Ada Boost.
+The training and evaluation algorithms are inspired by the [Viola-Jones Face detection algorithm](https://en.wikipedia.org/wiki/Viola%E2%80%93Jones_object_detection_framework).
+Similar to the Viola-Jones Face detection algorithm it uses cascading Ada-boost to combine a list multiple weak learners to a strong learner.

 ### Normalization

 First, all paths are brought to a 'normalized from' by applying the following steps:

 - **Equi-spaceout:** A fixed number of points is distributed on the path such that those points all have equal distance to their neighboring points (measured along the path).
 Those points are then taken as the new path.
 This way the algorithm is not sensitive to the number of points in the path and to how fast the path was drawn (faster drawing yields less points when using a mouse).
-The number of points distributed is controlled by the "targetPointCount" and is 20 by default.
+The number of points distributed is controlled by the "targetPointCount" parameter and is 20 by default.
 It is not a problem to change this parameter in an existing project.
 - **Translation and Scaling:** The center of mass of the new path is then moved to (0,0) by translating the points.
 Additionally, the points are scaled by the inverse of the length of the path such that the path has length 1.
 This way algorithm is not sensitive to scaling and translation of the path.

 ### Decimation